 |6 or smaller||Through Table||25-40|

-Albeit wooden ribs can give an elegant look to the umbrella, but they break apart easily by a strong storm or wind.
+Wooden ribs can give an elegant look to the umbrella, but they break apart easily during a strong storm or wind.
 If you are more into wood, then you can use eucalyptus wood as the skeleton for umbrella.
-Such material is basically popular for its durability.
+Such material is popular for its durability.

 Meanwhile, you can go with aluminum for the frame of the umbrella rather than plastic or steel.
 Not only it’s trustworthy but also offers prolonged life expectancy.